jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 (3) A person who has undergone a breath screening test under this section must remain at the place where the person underwent the test until after the result of the test is ascertained, and an enforcement officer may arrest the person without warrant if the person refuses or fails to remain at that place.
 (4) If an enforcement officer is entitled to require a person to undergo a breath screening test, the officer may also require that person to undergo a test using a passive breath-testing device, which test is one where the officer holds a passive breath-testing device near the person's mouth for the purpose of ascertaining whether or not there is any alcohol in the person's breath.
 (5) The use or non-use of a passive breath-testing device does not of itself affect the validity of a breath screening test.
-(6) An enforcement officer may require a person to undergo a breath screening test whether or not a person has already undergone an oral fluid test under any of sections 71A to 71C and regardless of the result (or failure to produce a result) of any such oral fluid test or tests.
+(6) An enforcement officer may require a person to undergo a breath screening test whether or not a person has already undergone an oral fluid screening test under any of sections 71A to 71C and regardless of the result (or failure to produce a result) of any such oral fluid screening test or tests.

 ### 69 Who must undergo evidential breath test
 (1) An enforcement officer may require a person to accompany an enforcement officer to a place where it is likely that the person can undergo an evidential breath test or a blood test (or both) when required to do so by the officer, if,—